nickwtennis.com

 On the flip side however, you might get a teenager who discovers a love for tennis, and then resents their parents for NOT pushing them really hard when they were younger, as now they can't catch up with the players who WERE pushed from a young age.

-It's not an easy situation to manage, but what you definitely don't want, is your child saying what current Top 100 player (and former Top 20) Alexander Bublik said in February 2025:
+It's not an easy situation to manage, but what you definitely don't want, is your child saying what current Top 10 player Alexander Bublik said in February 2025:

 "My father was my coach, it killed our relationship.
 We stopped being father and son and became coach and student.
 When we ended that cooperation, there was nothing left between us.
 I can’t say I’m sad about it, it was important to maintain a good relationship at the time, now it’s not possible.”